King Charles II of England

 Charles in exile, painted by Philippe de Champaigne, circa 1653; Credit – Wikipedia

-During his years of exile, Charles, a de jure King, had no kingdom and therefore no income.
+During his years in exile, Charles, a de jure King, had no kingdom and therefore no income.
 He depended on the payments he received from his mother from the money she received from the French government.
 On September 3, 1658, Oliver Cromwell died.
 His son Richard Cromwell ruled only until April 1659 and there was a real possibility for the restoration of the monarchy.
 On May 1, 1660, Parliament formally invited Charles, as King Charles II, to be the English monarch in what has become known as the Restoration.
-On May 23, 1660, Charles landed at Dover and on his 30th birthday, May 29, 1660, King Charles II entered London in a procession.
+On May 23, 1660, Charles landed at Dover, and on his 30th birthday, May 29, 1660, King Charles II entered London in a procession.
 Charles was crowned at Westminster Abbey on April 23, 1661, on the feast day of St. George, the patron saint of England.

 Coronation portrait by John Michael Wright, circa 1661